 Employees are the Group's most valuable assets.
 The Group adheres to the "fair, talent-oriented and virtuous" principle in its governance culture.
 A set of comprehensive talent management mechanism has been established to attract and retain competent talents for sustainable development and inherit the mission of "developing industry for the nation, creating a colourful life".
-The Group devotes to create a non-discriminatory, equal, harmonious and safe workplace and build up a mutual respect relationship with its employees.
+The Group is devoted to create a non-discriminatory, equal, harmonious and safe workplace and build up a mutual respect relationship with its employees.
 The Group encourages the employees to be innovative, flexible and committed when dealing with customers and to provide high-quality products and services.
 To accomplish these goals, the Group understands the thoughts and needs of employees through various communication methods such as suggestion box and questionnaire, etc. and established effective communication channels with management to enhance daily operation, provide timely assistance to employees and listen to the employees' suggestions so as to establish competitive remuneration policy to attract, retain and reward talents, including the provision of appropriate remuneration, personal and career development training together with other fringe benefits.
-The Group organises various activities to enrich their leisure time and enhance the cohesiveness of its teams.